-The Last Black Man In San Francisco, co-produced by Plan B and A24 Productions premiered in the U.S. Dramatic Competition at the 2019 Sundance Film Festival.
-Spa Night premiered in the U.S. Dramatic Competition at the 2016 Sundance Film Festival.
-The lead actor also won Best Breakthrough Performance.
-Hunter Gatherer premiered at 2016 SXSW and the lead, Andre Royo, received Best Actor.
+“The Last Black Man In San Francisco,” co-produced by Plan B / A24 premiered in the U.S. Dramatic Competition of the 2019 Sundance Film Festival.
+It won Best Director and a Special Jury Prize for Creative Collaboration.
+Julia also won CSA’s Artios Award for Outstanding Achievement in Casting.
+“Spa Night” premiered in the U.S. Dramatic Competition at the 2016 Sundance Film Festival, where it received a Special Jury Prize for Best Breakthrough Performance by a lead actor.
+“Hunter Gatherer” premiered at 2016 SXSW, where the lead, Andre Royo, received Best Actor.
 Both films were nominated for the John Cassavetes Award at the Film Independent Spirit Awards.
-Spa Night won.
+“Spa Night” won.

-Additional highlights include Sean Baker's Starlet, which received the Robert Altman Award for Best Ensemble Cast.
-Cam Archer's Shit Year premiered at Directors Fortnight at Cannes and Wild Tigers I Have Known premiered at the Sundance Film Festival.
-Julia also worked on beloved classics like Jamie Babbit’s But I'm A Cheerleader, Tamara Jenkins’ Slums of Beverly Hills and Larry Clark's Wassup Rockers.
+Additional highlights include Sean Baker's “Starlet,” which received the Indie Spirit’s Robert Altman Award for Best Ensemble Cast.
+Cam Archer's “Shit Year” premiered at Directors Fortnight at Cannes and “Wild Tigers I Have Known” premiered at the Sundance Film Festival.
+Julia is very proud of her collaboration with world-renowned artist Paul McCarthy, where she helped realize his very ambitious “Coach Stage Stage Coach” film vision.
+She also worked on beloved classics like Jamie Babbit’s “But I'm A Cheerleader,” Tamara Jenkins' “Slums of Beverly Hills” and Larry Clark's “Wassup Rockers.”